Category: For parents

 The problem is that teenagers do not always agree with us.
 Whether adolescents believe that they are obligated to help depends on what we are asking them to do, how much effort it requires for them to help, and what other things need their attention in that particular moment.
 Because of the nature of being a teenager, they are usually more inclined to satisfy their own needs than their parents’.
 Particularly when they think that their parents’ needs are not that important.

-So, if it Is Normal for Teenagers to Behave Selfishly: Shall I Let Them Get Away With It?
+So, If it Is Normal for Teenagers to Behave Selfishly: Shall I Let Them Get Away With It?

 No, this does not mean that we should let them do whatever they want.
 We must encourage our teens to understand that it is important to help others and to participate in family life.
 We must make them understand that they need to think about others’ needs and wishes.
 It is impossible to have successful relationships if we only think about ourselves.
 Societies and families do not work when people only care about themselves.